 Always confirm correct motor rotation prior to connection of the coupling.
-If this is not possible, or a final rotation check is being performed:
+If this is not possible, perform a final rotation check as follows:

 - 1. Jog the motor briefly. - 2.
 Observe rotation as the unit comes to a stop. - 3.
 Rotation should be in the direction of the arrow.